maratai/crashhawk-cyberdeck/build_guide.md

 without trouble, after a prior failure to figure out a deprecated dependency in the driver for a different, smaller, cheaper  display.
 The touchscreen is nice as an ad-hoc mouse substitute.
 About $35 USD.
+Also, use the *longer* included FPC flexible cable to the rpi4.

-the portable rechargeable battery bit
+## the portable rechargeable battery bit

 [PiSugar S Plus](https://www.pisugar.com/products/pisugar-s-plus-raspberry-pi-ups)